pkali/scorch_src/Manuals/MANUAL_EN.md

 ![Shopping offensives screen.](images/PurOffensive.png)
 ![Shopping defensives screen.](images/PurDefensive.png)

 On this screen, you can make purchases of offensive and defensive weapons.
 Only those weapons that the player can afford are visible, along with information about the price and the number of units of a given weapon that will be obtained for that price.
 The information on the screen probably needs no more description.
-You move through the lists with the cursor keys (up and down) or with the joystick, the [TAB] key or the left arrow or the left joystick tilt change the screen to defensive or offensive weapons, the [SPACE] key or the right arrow and also the joystick to the right does the purchase of the indicated weapon.
+You move through the lists with the cursor keys (up and down) or with the joystick, the [TAB] key or the left arrow, the left joystick tilt or second joystick button change the screen to defensive or offensive weapons, the [SPACE] key or the right arrow and also the joystick to the right does the purchase of the indicated weapon.

 The [RETURN] key or the joystick button press switches to the defensive weapon activation screen.
 Here you can activate previously bought defensive (or offensive after switching with [TAB], etc) weapons.